Pranav-IIITM/openeverest/docs/proposals/preset.md

 - ✅ As a user, I can deploy an Instance with one click on the Everest UI, and the system applies a preset automatically so I don't need to configure each component manually.
 - ❌ As a user, I can deploy an Instance via `kubectl apply` with a minimal manifest.
 - ✅ As a user, I can install OpenEverest with preset already configured.
-Also customize and create in OpenEverst UI (not first phase)
+Also customize and create in OpenEverst UI (not initial phase)
-- ✅/❌ As an admin, I can designate which preset is used for one-click deployment when multiple presets exist. - Select preset upon deployment
+- ✅ As a user, I can select which preset to use for one-click deployment when multiple presets exist.

-### 2. Custom Values
+### 2. Custom Values (not initial phase)

 - ✅ As a user, I can see available presets during Instance creation and select one as a starting point.
+- ✅ As a user, I can override preset if admin allows override.
-- ✅/❌ As a user, I can override individual values from the selected preset during Instance creation (e.g. instead of creating another configuration)
+- ✅ As a user, I can override individual values from the selected preset during Instance creation (e.g. instead of creating another configuration)
-- ✅/❌ As a user, I can create a preset in OpenEverest UI.
+- ✅ As a user, I can create a preset in OpenEverest UI.
-- ✅/❌ As a user, I can create a preset in OpenEverest UI based on a running Instance.
+- ✅ As a user, I can create a preset in OpenEverest UI based on a running Instance.
 (Create Preset action in the Instance)
-- ✅/❌ As an admin, I can create multiple presets for the same component so different teams use different configurations (e.g., Team Product uses `lb-dev`, Team Platform uses `lb-prod`).
-- ✅/❌ As an admin, I can control which presets are visible to which users based on their role (e.g., `lb-prod` is visible to the platform team but not to the product team).
+- ✅ As an admin, I can control which presets are visible to which users based on their role (e.g., `lb-prod` is visible to the platform team but not to the product team).

-### 3. Bulk Update
+### 3. Bulk Update (separate feature)

-- ✅/❌ As an admin, I can update a preset and all Instances using that preset's defaults are updated automatically.
+- ✅ As an admin, I can update a preset and all Instances using that preset's defaults are updated or not updated based on choice.
-  - ✅/❌ update via Everest UI
+  - ✅ update via Everest UI
-  - ✅/❌ update via `kubectl`
+  - ✅ update via `kubectl`
-  - ✅/❌ update via Helm
+  - ✅ update via Helm
-- ✅ As a user, my explicit overrides are preserved when a preset is updated — only fields I did not override receive the new defaults.
+- ❌/✅ (undecided) As a user, my explicit overrides are preserved when a preset is updated — only fields I did not override receive the new defaults.

 ## Non-Goals